roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 # Expertise distribution

 Further studies have shown that regardless of the skill in question, the individual or their age, the stage we are most likely to be at is Advanced Beginner.
 Few of us will progress beyond this point in most skills.
-For any given skill, the actual expertise distribution typically looks something like this:
+For any given skill, the actual expertise distribution typically looks something like this*:

 ![Dreyfus distribution]({{ site.url }}/assets/dreyfus_distribution.png)